 Do you notice baby moving more and wonder if it’s a sign of labor?
 In general baby’s movements don’t drastically change before labor (or even during labor) but there are reasons you may perceive it that way.
 This article we’ll talk more about baby’ movements and why tracking them can be SO important!

 This (or any article on The Pregnancy Nurse) should not be taken as medical advice, this purely educational.
 Please talk with your provider about your specific needs and circumstances.
 It’s always a good idea to keep track of your pregnancy progress and any changes that you notice with baby’s movements.
 If you’re ever concerned about a sudden decrease or increase of activity, be sure to talk to your doctor or midwife right away.

 Ok, let’s dive into fetal movement in those last few weeks before your due date.

 Is there increased fetal movement before labor?

-Speaking from experience talking to LOTS of women in labor, many report this.
+In my 20 years of experience as a registered nurse in labor and delivery, many do report this.
 I actually can’t find any actual studies on this.
 It’s hard, because if you’re feeling this, and you’re close to your due date there is a good chance that you will got into labor soon (simply a numbers game).
 Kind of like how eating eggplant parm will put you into labor.

-There are a few reasons why people may feel more movement before labor begins — and we’ll go into all of that.
+There are a few reasons why people may feel more movement before labor begins — so let’s keep talking about what you’re feeling.